ML-ARIS: Multilayer Underwater Acoustic Reconfigurable Intelligent Surface with High-Resolution Reflection Control: Motivation of Multilayered UA-RIS

 where $Z_L$ represents the load impedance, and $Z_0$ is the characteristic impedance of the transmission line, typically 50\,$\Omega$ in RF systems.

-Based on the above equation, if a reflector is designed to adjust the phase of \,$\Gamma$ from $-$45\textdegree\ to $-$90\textdegree, the load impedance should change from $-j$121\,$\Omega$ to $-j$50\,$\Omega$, where $j$ represents the imaginary part of the impedance contributed by the reactive components.
-In this scenario, if an RF-RIS operates at the 2.4\,GHz frequency band, the capacitance of the load capacitor needs to vary from 0.55\,pF to\,1.33 pF.
+For instance, adjusting the phase of \,$\Gamma$ from $-$45$^\circ$\ to $-$90$^\circ$\ requires changing the load impedance from $-j$121\,$\Omega$ to $-j$50\,$\Omega$.
+At the 2.4\,GHz RF frequency, the capacitance of the load capacitor needs to vary from 0.55\,pF to\,1.33 pF.
 This range falls within the capability of many commercial varactor diodes~\cite{nte2012nte, 830ser2007zetex}.
 In contrast, if the frequency is reduced to 25\,kHz for long-distance acoustic communication, the required capacitance of the load capacitor must change from 52\,nF to 128\,nF to achieve the same phase adjustment.
-This range significantly exceeds the capabilities of most varactor diodes, which typically have capacitance values below 1\,nF.
+This range significantly exceeds the capabilities of varactor diodes, which typically have capacitance values below 1\,nF.